thiago-glissoi/FFF-Line-Segmentation/readme.md

 Response Y/N [Y]
 ```

-If the users respond 'Y', the user will be prompted to choose if the graphical visualization of the segmentation will be automatically saved in the current folder with a predetermined resolution and formatting.
+If the users respond 'Y', the user will be prompted to choose if the graphical visualization of the segmentation will be automatically saved in the Segmentation results folder in the Matlab's current path with a predetermined resolution and formatting.
 ```Would you like to autosave the figures?```

 ```Matlab